 _ To what extent does the use of battery thermal management systems affect the heat distribution within the cell and how does this affect the battery’s performance levels.

-_ How can the modification of certain cooling systems parameters compare improve effectiveness?
+_ How can the modification of certain cooling systems parameters improve effectiveness?

 _ How can an optimal solution be constructed which provides the greatest cooling while maintaining an even temperature gradient?